chainer/chainer/docs/source/tutorial/ptb.rst

 * In the constructor, it initializes all parameters with values sampled from a uniform distribution :math:`U(-1, 1)`.
-* The ``__call__`` method takes an word ID ``x``, and calculates the word probability vector for the next word by forwarding it through the nerwork, and returns the output.
+* The ``__call__`` method takes an word ID ``x``, and calculates the word probability vector for the next word by forwarding it through the network, and returns the output.
 * Note that the word ID ``x`` is automatically converted to a :math:`|\mathcal{V}|`-dimensional one-hot vector and then multiplied with the